yosuagrs/cara-terhubung-ke-database-menggunakan-php-how-to-connect-to-database-using-php-/README.md

 4. learn index.php

 note :
+- already write all the explanation of the code
 - create 1 folder to hold all files
 - if using xampp make sure apache and mysql have been started